ketanj99/excleimporttools/README.md

-What's New
+## What's New in B 18

-- Export Folder Saperate File Sales and Sale Return - Saperate  State Wise Excle Sheet
-- Import CSV Or xlsx Files
-- JIO ("JIO" Sheet) Update
-- Amazon ("AMZ" Sheet) Update
+- Improved update mechanism.
+- Fixed bugs from the previous build.
+- Added new features to enhance usability.